PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

         CONFIG_NSH_USBCONDEV="/dev/ttyACM0"

+        NOTE 1: When you first start the USB console, you have hit ENTER a few times before NSH starts.
+The logic does this to prevent sending USB data before there is anything on the host side listening for USB serial input.

         Now the side effects:

-        NOTE 1.
+        NOTE 2.
 When any other device other than /dev/console is used for a user interface, linefeeds (\n) will not be expanded to carriage return / linefeeds (\r\n).
 You will need to set your terminal program to account for this.

-        NOTE 2: /dev/console still exists and still refers to the serial port.
-So you can still use certain kinds of debug output (see include/debug.h, all of the interfaces based on lib_lowprintf will work in this configraration).
+        NOTE 3: /dev/console still exists and still refers to the serial port.
+So you can still use certain kinds of debug output (see include/debug.h, all of the interfaces based on lib_lowprintf will work in this configuration).

   nxlines:
   ------